Asabeneh/30-Days-Of-Python/readme.md

 ```
  We will use standard python variable naming style which has been adopted by many python developers.
 The example below is an example of standard naming of variables, underscore when the variable name is long.

  When we assign a certain data type to a variable is called variable declaration.
 For instance in the example below the my first name is assigned to a variable first_name.
-The equal sign is an assignment operator.Assigning means storing data in the variable.
+The equal sign is an assignment operator.
+Assigning means storing data in the variable.

+ *Example:*

  ```py
  # Variables in Python